 How Does Caching Work?

-When a program needs data, it first checks the cache memory.
-If the program finds the data there, it retrieves the data quickly since cache is designed for fast access.
-If the data is not there, then it fetches the data from the main storage, such as a file or a webpage.
-Finally, the program sends a request to the server to retrieve that data and stores a copy in the cache for future use.
+When a program needs to access particular data, it first checks the cache memory to see if it’s available.
+If the program finds the data there, that’s called a cache hit, and it retrieves the data quickly.
+If the data is not there, that’s called a cache miss, and the program then fetches the data from the main storage, such as a file or a web page, and adds it in the cache for future use.

 Types of Caching